-A glossary of terms found in this document is available in Section 4 and should be referenced to ensure context.
-For example, note the distinction between "Customer" and "Consumer".
+A Glossary of Terms found in this document is available in Section 4 and should be referenced to ensure context.
+For example, the distinction between "Customer" and "Consumer" is detailed below.

-A Customer is a generator or consumer whose facilities are connected to or are intended to be connected to a distributor's distribution system.
+A Customer is a generator or Consumer whose facilities are connected to or are intended to be connected to a Distributor's System.
 This includes developers of residential or commercial sub-divisions.
 See Section 4 for the official definition.